hhuang728/Telecom-ChurnStatus-Forecast/README.md

 # Telecom-ChurnStatus-Forecast
-Using Pyspark, SparkSQL and SparkML to forecast telecom churn status
+Use Pyspark and SparkSQL to do data cleaning,data process and Exploratory data analysis.
+Classify telecom customer churn status by using SparkML.